Amazing view of old town with Cathedral of St. Peter and Paul, Brno, Czech Republic

 Why Visit Brno?

-Tugendhat Villa (about 400 CZK/$17 for basic tour; 450 CZK from 2026, book weeks ahead) represents pinnacle of modern architecture with retractable windows and onyx walls, while nearby Villa Stiassni offers similar elegance.
-Underground secrets include 10-Z Bunker Cold War shelter and Capuchin Crypt where bodies naturally mummified (about 120 CZK/$5 for adults). Špilberk Castle dominates hilltop with fortress tours and city views, while Cathedral of St.
+The remarkable Tugendhat Villa (basic 60-minute tour 400 CZK until end-2025; 450 CZK from 2026, strictly limited numbers so you must book weeks ahead) represents the absolute pinnacle of International Style modern architecture with revolutionary retractable floor-to-ceiling windows, rare onyx wall panels, tubular steel furniture, and open-plan living radical for 1930, while nearby Villa Stiassni offers similar though less famous functionalist elegance.
+Fascinating underground secrets accessed through tours include the 10-Z nuclear bunker Cold War shelter built for communist officials, and the eerily atmospheric Capuchin Crypt (about 120 CZK/$5 adults) where Capuchin friars' bodies naturally mummified due to unique air circulation creating preserved corpses displayed in open coffins—macabre but historically fascinating.
+Imposing Špilberk Castle fortress dominates the hilltop offering fortress prison tours revealing Habsburg and Nazi usage plus panoramic city views, while the Cathedral of St.

 What to Do